Serving the Audio Prosumer

 TV: The Obvious Smart Home Interface?

-As smart homes become increasingly sophisticated, integration trends are moving toward the total convergence of home connectivity, with all IP devices addressable by the user.
+Ended soon As smart homes become increasingly sophisticated, integration trends are moving toward the total convergence of home connectivity, with all IP devices addressable by the user.
 The potential complexities for the consumer will be daunting without a simple, yet powerful control medium.
-Fortunately, such a medium already exists; already resident in virtually every home and often…
+Fortunately, such a medium already exists; already resident in virtually every home…

 Read More